Rohits906/Nio-Webpage/README.md

 # Nio Equipment and Engineering Website

 ## Overview
-This is the official website for Nio Equipment and Engineering, a leading manufacturer of material handling equipment based in Pune, Maharashtra.
+This is a demo website for Nio Equipment and Engineering, a leading manufacturer of material handling equipment.
 The website is built using Next.js and features a modern UI to showcase products, testimonials, and company information.

 ## Features
 - **Hero Section**: Engaging introduction with a call-to-action button.